-Despite your best efforts, poor staffers can sink your trade show ship.
+It doesn’t matter how innovative your exhibit design is if your staff isn’t properly conveying the message of the booth.
 85% of an exhibitor’s success hinges on the performance of its booth staff.
-Despite its importance only 26 percent of exhibitors conduct trade show staff training for all or most of their events!
-We put together several trade show staffing essentials that are necessary for your team to be effective at your next trade show.
+Despite its importance, only 26 percent of exhibitors conduct trade show staff training for all or most of their events, according to a Center for Exhibition Industry Research study.
+We put together several trade show staffing essentials you can’t miss if you want your trade show program to perform.

-More times than not marketing managers and booth staff have different views on what is needed for a trade show to be successful.
-If the correct training is provided to staff and communication is open between these two key forces, you will be able to bring in more qualified leads.
-More leads result in a bigger bottom line for your company.
+More often than not, marketing managers and booth staff have different ideas on how to have a successful trade show.
+If you can open communication and come to a happy medium between both parties, you will be able to bring in more qualified leads – resulting in a bigger bottom line for your company.

-Brian Kaltsas, Vice President of Sales for EDE Corporation, gives us his perspective on the topic we come across frequently with our clients.
-Brian began his career in a marketing role and after 3 years transferred over to sales.
-Spending time on both sides of the spectrum has given him a unique and valuable perspective on the matter.
+Brian Kaltsas, Senior Vice President of Sales for EDE Corporation, gave us his perspective.
+We come across this topic very frequently with our clients.
+Brian began his career in a marketing role, and after 3 years, transferred over to sales.
+Spending time on both sides of the spectrum has given him a unique and valuable perspective.

 Brian found that show floor sales staff were never 100% happy with the materials marketing managers provided.
 The sales staff’s goal is to turn sales around quickly.
 Getting their input on what message needs to go out and what information needs to be provided can help the process.
 It’s imperative to listen to your sales staff and for communication to be open between the marketing and sales departments.